-Under these conditions, the cutting fluid is usually forced into the cutting area by the pressure method, so as to remove the heat generated by the friction and deformation of the tool, workpiece, and chip.
+The cutting fluid is typically delivered to the cutting area through the pressure method, helping to remove heat generated by friction and deformation of the tool, workpiece, and chip.
 Continuous application of cutting fluid is more effective than intermittent application.

 1.Cutting fluid cooling – Manual refueling